Virginia Is for Lovers: First Landing State Park

 It should come as no surprise that I love the beach at First Landing.
 I've even dedicated an entire post to it before.
 It is considerably less crowded than the oceanfront.
 It feels more natural than the oceanfront.
 Not to mention it is one of the few beaches in the area that is dog friendly year round.

 The beach can get a bit busy during peak vacation season, but I've never had an issue finding a spot.
 I'm also not afraid of walking for a bit.
 There are several boardwalks that lead to the beach, one for the main entrance and several for the campers.
-When we camped there was hardly anyone at the beach.
+Both times we camped there was hardly anyone at the beach.
 It was a beautiful warm weekend with only a handful of people enjoying the beach.
 I'm sure in the summer there would be more people, but for late spring I was pleasantly surprised.
 Our second trip was a bit colder, which is to be expected in October, but the beach was still enjoyable.

 I loved our camping getaway weekend.
 I had been worried because we saw a review online (the day of the trip) saying to stay away from a specific campsite and we had that site booked.
 The review had been wrong.
 Maybe they had made some changes.
 Maybe the review was fake.
 I don't know, but I was so happy that with our site.
 Like I mentioned earlier I didn't feel like there was a single site I saw that I felt was bad.
 They were all pretty much the same, just with different distances to different amenities.

 Our untested tent did fantastic overnight and was plenty of room for the two of us.
 We learned how to improve our culinary adventures for future camping trips.
 Despite having a late check in time (4pm) we were able to fully make camp and relax before dinner.

 We ended up taking two long walks on the beach.
 Watched several species of birds from our campsite.
 And we hiked nearly 5 miles on the maritime trails.
 I'd go camping at First Landing again in a heartbeat!